pimmey/react-docs/README.md

 - The line that says `<link href="//cdn-images.mailchimp.com/embedcode/slim-*.css" rel="stylesheet" type="text/css">`
 - The inline styles `<style type="text/css">...</style>`
-- Optionally, you can remove the label `<label for="mce-EMAIL">Subscribe to our mailing list</label>` Then, you will have to add the following classes:
+- Optionally, you can remove the label `<label for="mce-EMAIL">Subscribe to our mailing list</label>`

+Then, you will have to add the following classes:
 - `center` to the `div#mce-EMAIL`
 - `btn btn-large btn-flat waves-effect waves-light` to `input#mc-embedded-subscribe`

-That's it, you should now have a working and styling subscription form.
+That's it, you should now have a working and styled subscription form.

 ## Customising the hero animations
 Feel free to customise any of the hero sections.
 Most of them allow you to change the colors as well as behaviours and other configurations.